UU-ER/AdOpT-NET0/docs/source/index.rst

 Welcome to EnergyHub's documentation!
 =====================================
 Energyhub is a Python Library for bottom-up multi energy system modeling.
-It can model conversion technologies and networks for any carrier.
+It can model conversion technologies and networks for any carrier and optimize the design and operation of your energy system.

-To define an energy system to optimize, you need to:
+The documentation is split up in three parts:

 #.
-Define a topology, i.e. which carriers, nodes, technologies and networks are part of the system (see
-   documentation :ref:`here <data-preprocessing_define-topology>`) and the input data, e.g. weather data, technology performance, etc. (see documentation :ref:`here <data-preprocessing_data-handle>`).
+A :ref:`workflow for (first-time) users<workflow>`;
 #.
-Define the modeling configuration, i.e. objective, global optimization settings, solver options, etc. (see documentation :ref:`here <model_configuration>`).

-#. construct the model (see documentation :ref:`here <model_constructing>`).

-#. solve the model (see documentation :ref:`here <model_solving>`).

-#. look at the optimization results (see documentation :ref:`here <result_data_management>`).
+The :ref:`documentation of the model backbone<backbone>` for users and developers.
+#.
+A :ref:`guide for developers<developers-guide>`.

 Table of Content
 ==================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

-   DataPreprocessing
-   ModelComponents
-   ModelConfiguration
-   ModelConstruction
-   ModelSolve
-   ModelDiagnostics
-   ResultDataManagement
+   Workflow
+   ModelBackbone
    ForDevelopers